webpack/webpack.js.org/src/content/configuration/devtool.md

 T> The webpack repository contains an [example showing the effect of all `devtool` variants](https://github.com/webpack/webpack/tree/master/examples/source-map).
 Those examples will likely help you to understand the differences.

-T> Instead of using the `devtool` option you can also use the `SourceMapDevToolPlugin`/`EvalSourceMapDevToolPlugin` directly.
-It has more options.
-You must never use both `devtool` option and plugin!
+T> Instead of using the `devtool` option you can also use `SourceMapDevToolPlugin`/`EvalSourceMapDevToolPlugin` directly as it has more options.
+Never use both the `devtool` option and plugin together.
+The `devtool` option adds the plugin internally so you would end up with the plugin applied twice.

 devtool                        | build | rebuild | production | quality
 ------------------------------ | ----- | ------- | ---------- | -----------------------------